bonni208/Business_Ethics/Business_Ethics.md

 *While not an actual LEGO set you can buy (nor am I quite that huge in real life), I'm looking forward to us being able to use our creativity together this semester to create something memorable.
 Not sold in stores.
 Not available in real life.
 Not Vanguard's actual campus.
 Not absent of bias.[^3] You get the idea...*

-[^1]: My inspiration for the synchronicity involved in having ten lessons and ten challenges comes from the incredible Mike Wesch.
-His [Anth101](https://anth101.com) cultural anthropology course site continues to stretch and expand my imagination, each time I visit it.
-[^2]: As I think back to my college classes, the ones that I still draw from today, all these decades later, are the ones in which I was challenged in some way outside the normal class time.
+[^1]: As I think back to my college classes, the ones that I still draw from today, all these decades later, are the ones in which I was challenged in some way outside the normal class time.
 One professor who is particularly memorable at having done so was [Bernard McGrane](https://en.wikipedia.org/wiki/Bernard_McGrane).
 In his sociology classes, we would be asked to break a social norm in some way, like entering an elevator in a busy business complex and not immediately turn around and look at the direction that the door would open, when we reached our floor.
 Pretty much all my assignments were me writing about how I just couldn't allow myself to break out of the norm in the ways his assignments described.
 I rarely get into an elevator to this day (decades later) without thinking of him.
+[^2]: My inspiration for the synchronicity involved in having ten lessons and ten challenges comes from the incredible Mike Wesch.
+His [Anth101](https://anth101.com) cultural anthropology course site continues to stretch and expand my imagination, each time I visit it.
 [^3]: You probably figured this out, already, but I created that LEGO box image using artificial intelligence.
 Perhaps some of may have also noticed that none of the students depicted in the picture appear as if they are women.
 The first time I asked the bot to create an image of a female professor with blonde hair and glasses, the minifig of the professor was of a man (with a scruffy mustache and beard) with long, blonde hair.
 We will be talking a lot about this in class, but bias exists all around us, and within us.
 And the more we can 'name' when it happens, the more we can seek to create a more just and equitable world.
 In the meantime, enjoy the LEGO box (with more to come throughout our class).
+For more about ethics in AI, see Leon Furze's [9 posts about Teaching AI Ethics](https://leonfurze.com/ai-ethics/).

 ## 00. Let's get it started